Telework and Energy

 First, the Bottom Line:

-present values.
-Yet oil demand continues to grow.
+the 2005 values.
+"Yet oil demand continued to grow.
 Unless something changes,

-soon there will be a crash.
+soon there will be a crash."

 The facts.